mattlianje/etl4s/README.md

 Just `.provide` once.

 ## Telemetry
 etl4s provides a minimal `Etl4sTelemetry` interface for observability.
-All pipeline run methods automatically look for this interface in implicit scope. **Write telemetry once, choose backend later.**
+All pipeline run methods automatically look for this interface in implicit scope.

 All `Tel` calls are no-ops by default - zero overhead until you provide an implementation.
 No threading context through layers.
 No framework lock-in.